hotosm/underpass/README.md

 # Mainpage

-Underpass is a C++ API and utility programs for mainipulating OpenStreetMap data at the database and raw data file level.
-It can download replication files from the OSM planet server and use these files to update a local copy of the OSM database, or analysze the changes to generate statistics.
+Underpass is a C++ API and utility programs for manipulating OpenStreetMap data at the database and raw data file level.
+It can download replication files from the OSM planet server and use these files to update a local copy of the OSM database, or analyze the changes to generate statistics.
 It is designed to be high performance on modest hardware.